In This Article

 WHO SHOULD USE IT: Given that in topical preparations it's most often found in creams targeting dark circles, it's most worth a try for those who want to brighten the undereye area.

 HOW OFTEN CAN YOU USE IT: Topical vitamin K can be used once or twice daily, says Chang.

 WORKS WELL WITH: When used topically it pairs well with arnica, vitamin C, vitamin E, caffeine, as well as retinol which can help the skin better absorb the vitamin K, says Russak.

 DON'T USE WITH: There are currently no specific ingredients known to have a negative interaction with topical vitamin K.

 What is Vitamin K?

-Just as its name suggests, vitamin K is a fat-soluble vitamin our liver naturally produces.
+Just as its name suggests, vitamin K is a fat-soluble vitamin, which is found in food and synthesized in the large intestine.
 It plays an important role in many bodily functions, including blood clotting, blood calcium regulation, and bone health, says Chang.
 (Fun fact: That's actually why it's called vitamin K, because the German word for coagulation is koagulation.)
 It's also known as phytonadione.

 Benefits of Vitamin K for Skin